aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 ![Open Notebook](../images/jupyter-homepage.png)

+### 5. Model Training and Hosting

-Now, you are going to build a machine learning model on SageMaker.
+1. Now, you are going to build a machine learning model on SageMaker.
 We have created two methods, the first method uses "High-Level Sagemaker APIs" which abstracts away some part of the packaging steps.

    The second method called "Low level API method" which takes you through the lower level APIs, including the steps to create your own docker image to deploy the Keras model.

-Both methods require a minimum of 30mins to run.
+2. Both methods require a minimum of 30mins to run.
 Choose one method to proceed.

 <details>
 <summary><strong>High - Level Sagemaker API Method (expand for details)</strong></summary><p>